BioNTech-Pfizer confident about their vaccine for kids | DW | 10.09.2021

 Those side effects might include a slight pain in the upper part of the arm that gets the jab.
 And children may feel more tired than usual.

-Johns Hopkins Medicine says kids may also experience headache, achy muscles or joints, and even fever and chills, but that "these side effects are usually temporary and generally clear up within 48 hours."
+Johns Hopkins Medicine says kids may also experience headaches, achy muscles or joints, and even fever and chills, but that "these side effects are usually temporary and generally clear up within 48 hours."

 COVID vaccines are considered "reactogenic" — they are expected to produce strong physical reactions.